manda-linda/protractor-errors/README.md

-# protractor-error
+# protractor-errors

 A Jasmine wrapper for re-running failed Jasmine tests in Protractor.

 # install

-`npm install --save-dev protractor-error` or `npm install -g protractor-error` to add cli
+`npm install --save-dev protractor-errors` or `npm install -g protractor-errors` to add cli

 # setup